Skip to content

 • The metric is bookings in 90 days, not streams in 7.
 Streams stop being interesting on Day 14.
 Bookings booked off the back of the release run for 6-12 months and pay actual money.

 The full timeline.
-Total time investment: ~6 hours over 8 weeks, ~3 hours of which is release week itself.
+Total time investment: around 6 hours over 8 weeks, roughly 3 hours of which is release week itself.
 AI handles drafting, segmentation and content reuse; you handle the targeting, the human pitches, and the gigs.

 −8TargetingCity hit-list (8-12 UK cities) + the release-to-gigs matrix v1Drafts the matrix from your Spotify-for-Artists, mailing-list and gig-history data